 We are here to close the gap between human and machine by explaining to computers the meaning of being human.

-It is these agents that we’re trying to identify and map individually.
+It is these agents, their environment, and their communication protocols that we’re trying to identify, map, and recreate.
 Bringing together semantics, linguistics, psychology, and philosophy into a single coherent high-resolution model of the distributed system that is the human psyche.

-Thankfully, we all come equipped with state of the art semantic supercomputer mounted in our heads.
-This is why we choose to focus on the top-down, or inside-out, approach rather than the bottom-up approach that’s so popular nowadays.
+Thankfully, all of us humans come equipped with state of the art semantic supercomputer mounted inside our skulls.
+For this reason, we chose to focus on the top-down, or inside-out, approach rather than the mainstream bottom-up approach.

 Indeed, this approach is by no means new as philosophers have been trying to figure out the constants of perception for millennia.
-However, with new technological advancements and a set of adjusted reverse engineering methodologies, we set off to explore the inner mechanisms of the humanOS.
+However, with the help of some new technological advancements and a set of adjusted reverse engineering methodologies, we set off to explore the inner mechanisms of the humanOS with computerized scientific accuracy.

 The Model, In a nutshell